 |

-Pat McGrath, co-director,
+Pat McGrath, former co-director,

 joined FiddleKicks in 1998.
 With extensive tap training as